Jacorb90/Prestige-Tree/docs/layer-features.md

         Optional:
             total: A Decimal, tracks total amount of main prestige currency
             best: A Decimal, tracks highest amount of main prestige currency
-            order: used to keep track of relevant layers unlocked before this one.
+            unlockOrder: used to keep track of relevant layers unlocked before this one.

 - color: A color associated with this layer, used in many places.
 (A string in hex format with a #)